StackStorm/st2docs/docs/source/install/deb.rst

 Configure SSH and SUDO
 ~~~~~~~~~~~~~~~~~~~~~~

-To run local and remote shell actions, |st2| uses a special system user (default ``stanley``).
+To run local and remote shell actions, |st2| uses a special system user (by default ``stanley``).
 For remote Linux actions, SSH is used.
-It is advised to configure identity file based SSH access on all remote hosts.
-We also recommend configuring SSH access to localhost for running examples and testing.
+We recommend configuring public key-based SSH access on all
+remote hosts.
+We also recommend configuring SSH access to localhost for running examples and
+testing.

-* Create |st2| system user, enable passwordless sudo, and set up ssh access to "localhost" so that SSH-based action can be tried and tested locally.
-You will need elevated privileges to do this.
+* Create |st2| system user, enable passwordless sudo, and set up ssh access to "localhost" so
+  that SSH-based actions can be tested locally.
+You will need elevated privileges to do this:

   .. include:: common/configure_ssh_and_sudo.rst

-* Configure SSH access and enable passwordless sudo on the remote hosts which |st2| would control
+* Configure SSH access and enable passwordless sudo on the remote hosts which |st2| will be running
-  over SSH.
-Use the public key generated in the previous step; follow instructions at :ref:`config-configure-ssh`.
+  remote actions on via SSH.
+Using the public key generated in the previous step, follow the
-  To control Windows boxes, configure access for :doc:`Windows runners </install/config/windows_runners>`.
+  instructions at :ref:`config-configure-ssh`.
+To control Windows boxes, configure access for
+  :doc:`Windows runners </install/config/windows_runners>`.

-* Adjust configuration in ``/etc/st2/st2.conf`` if you are using a different user or path to the key:
+* If you are using a different user, or path to their SSH key, you will need to change this
+  section in ``/etc/st2/st2.conf``:

   .. include:: common/configure_system_user.rst

 Start Services
 ~~~~~~~~~~~~~~

 .. include:: common/start_services.rst

 Verify
 ~~~~~~